PoojaKarunakar/Symptom-to-Disease-Chatbot/README.md

 ## Data Preprocessing

-To make the dataset usable for machine learning:
+1) To make the dataset usable for machine learning:

-Combine Symptoms
+2) Combine Symptoms
-All symptom columns are merged into a single list per row
+3) All symptom columns are merged into a single list per row
 Example:
 ["fever", "headache", "fatigue"]

-Clean Data
+4) Clean Data

-Remove empty values ("", "None")
+5) Remove empty values ("", "None")

-Standardize symptom names
+6) Standardize symptom names

-Feature Encoding
+7) Feature Encoding

-Use MultiLabelBinarizer to convert symptoms into binary features
+------Use MultiLabelBinarizer to convert symptoms into binary features

-Each symptom becomes a column with:
+8) Each symptom becomes a column with  :
      1 → symptom present
      0 → symptom absent

-Label Encoding

-Convert disease names into numeric labels for model training
+9) Label Encoding :  Convert disease names into numeric labels for model training

 ## 📊 Exploratory Data Analysis